capsidjs/capsid/README.md

 class-component.js is a tool for creating UI Component based on HTML classes.

 class-component.js encourages the use of MVP design pattern.
-A component (or coelement) works as Presenter of MVP and dom (HTMLElement) works as View of MVP.
+A component (or coelement) works as Presenter of MVP and a HTMLElement (dom) works as View of MVP.
 See the below for details.

 If you don't need big frameworks like React & Redux or Angular but still need some structure like components, then I recommend this tool.